HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn”keyboard”is a one word.
+I am happy to learn the phrase “ exchange something for something.”

 ★★★★★